hpsfoundation/tac/lifecycle_policy.md

 Otherwise, the result of a question is Against.

 #### Determine Project Stage
-If the poll yields an Approve result for poll questions 1 through 8, then the Project is provisionally approved for HPSF membership at the Established Stage.
+If the poll yields an Approve result for poll questions 1 through 8, then the Project is conditionally approved for HPSF membership at the Established Stage.
-Otherwise, if the poll yields an Approve result for poll questions 1 through 5, then the Project is provisionally approved for HPSF membership at the Sandbox Stage.
+Otherwise, if the poll yields an Approve result for poll questions 1 through 5, then the Project is conditionally approved for HPSF membership at the Sandbox Stage.
 Otherwise, the Project is not approved for HPSF membership, and the acceptance process does not proceed to the next step.

 #### Join The Linux Foundation